 I think it's going to be Duke Gingrich on one side.

-He he thinks these this deal is historic in a lot of ways based on previous deals to raise the debt ceiling, you know, versus somebody from the Freedom Caucus like trip uh Chip Roy or Scott Perry.
+He thinks this deal is historic in a lot of ways based on previous deals to raise the debt ceiling, you know, versus somebody from the Freedom Caucus like Chip Roy or Scott Perry.

-I'm gonna just give you a an analysis of what this is.
+I'm going to just give you an analysis of what this is.

-Um I think ultimately, whatever the bill manifestation is that we will have some type of deal to avoid the debt ceiling uh default.
+Do I think ultimately, whatever the bill manifestation is, that we will have some type of deal to avoid the debt ceiling default?

-Yeah, but you know, as I explained long before the Memorial Day weekend, there's not going to be a default.
+Yeah, but as I explained long before the Memorial Day weekend, there's not going to be a default.

-And so they're now gonna have to twist arms.
+And so they're now going to have to twist arms.

 The left is livid about it.